PythonOptimizers/cysparse/README.md

 Python/Cython library to replace PySparse.

-:red_circle: THIS VERSION IS BUGGY :red_circle:
+:white_check_mark: THIS VERSION SHOULD WORK BUT TESTS ARE NEEDED! :white_check_mark:

 I started to deal with sorted col/row indices for LL/CSC/CSR sparse matrices.